Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Numerical experiments

-To gain insights into the effect that the dynamic capacity allocations has on the passengers' and operational costs, we perform a series of experiments.
-We define three operational strategies: (1) \textit{Fixed-capacity}, which refers to execute all trips using MAVs at their maximum capacity to ensure service quality; (2) \textit{Completely flexible-capacity}, which allows MAVs to be flexibly coupled or decoupled at depots and transfer stops, as well as cross-line circulations of MAUs at these locations; and (3) \textit{Partially flexible-capacity}, which permits MAVs to be coupled or decoupled only at depots, maintains consistent en-route configurations, and allows MAUs to be dispatched to different lines at depots.
+To gain insights into the effects of dynamic capacity allocations and cross-line circulations on the passengers' and operational costs, we perform a series of experiments.
+We define three operational strategies: (1) \textit{Fixed-capacity}, which refers to executing all trips using MAVs at their maximum capacity to ensure service quality; (2) \textit{Partially flexible-capacity}, which permits MAVs to be coupled or decoupled only at depots, maintains consistent en-route formations, and allows MAUs to be dispatched to different lines at depots (i.e., depot-based cross-line circulations); and (3) \textit{Completely flexible-capacity}, which allows MAVs to be flexibly coupled or decoupled at depots and transfer stops, as well as cross-line circulations of MAUs.

 In Table \ref{tab:resultStrategy}, we present the results of adopting the aforementioned three operational strategies.
-We can observe that compared to fixed-capacity operational strategy, both the partially and completely flexible-capacity strategies significantly reduce operational costs and the number of used MAUs, while maintaining slightly inferior service quality.
+We can observe that compared to the fixed-capacity operational strategy, both the partially and completely flexible-capacity strategies significantly reduce operational costs and the number of used MAUs.
 For example, for $instance\_rp\_2$, the fixed-capacity strategy requires 72 MAUs, while partial flexible-capacity and flexible-capacity only require 48 and 36 MAUs, resulting in reductions of 33.3\% and 50.0\%, respectively.
-A second observation is that the completely flexible-capacity strategy outperforms the partially flexible-capacity with respect to the number of used units among all instances.
-The largest relative savings compared to the partially flexible-capacity operational approach occur in the $instance\_rp\_3$, where the completely flexible-capacity strategy saves over 28\% of units.
-In conclusion, the completely flexible-capacity operational strategy is beneficial to operators in terms of lowering operational costs and the number of required MAUs, thanks to its ability to dynamically allocate capacity at transfer stops and schedule cross-line MAU circulations.
+We also observe that the completely flexible-capacity strategy slightly reduces total passengers' costs compared to the fixed-capacity strategy.
+This is mainly because the flexible-capacity strategy allows in-vehicle transfers, which do not incur transfer waiting costs that are included in the passengers' cost term of the objective function.
+In contrast, conventional transfers under the fixed-capacity strategy involve inconvenience, leading to positive transfer waiting costs.
+A third observation is that the completely flexible-capacity strategy outperforms the partially flexible-capacity with respect to the number of used units among all instances.
+The largest relative savings compared to the partially flexible-capacity operational approach occur in the $instance\_rp\_3$, where the completely flexible-capacity strategy saves over 28.1\% of units.
+In conclusion, the completely flexible-capacity operational strategy is beneficial to operators in terms of lowering operational costs and the number of required MAUs, thanks to its ability to dynamically allocate capacity at transfer stops and schedule cross-line MAU circulations during tirps.